 Have questions on the intricacies of cleanroom design?
 At Vernick, we’ve got answers.
-Since 1985, we’ve served the Ohio area and beyond, providing clients with outstanding service along with cleanrooms, environmental rooms, and the equipment needed for day-to-day operations.
+Since 1985, we’ve served the Ohio area and beyond, providing clients with outstanding service along with cleanrooms, environmental rooms, dry rooms, metrology labs, quality control laboratories, and the equipment needed for day-to-day operations.

 Let us help you configure your space to meet industry standards or your own exacting specifications.
 Please peruse our FAQs below for more information, and contact us today at (844) 476-1464.
 We look forward to serving you.

 A cleanroom is a controlled, isolated environment used in a variety of industries — from pharmaceutical packaging to precision manufacturing and more.
 Cleanrooms are designed for handling contamination-sensitive substances or for protecting the outside environment from hazardous substances inside the controlled space.
 Airborne particle contamination inside a room is kept within tightly controlled limits by forcing in clean, filtered air.